Seebrasse345/CV/DEPLOYMENT.md

 }
 ```

-> **Note:** We use a custom ESLint bypass script (`scripts/eslint-check.js`) instead of directly running ESLint in the Vercel environment.
-This avoids issues with ESLint dependencies and ensures the build process can continue even if there are linting issues.
+> **Note:** We include the ESLint bypass script (`scripts/eslint-check.js`) in the build command rather than the ignoreCommand.
+This is because in Vercel, the ignoreCommand is actually used to determine whether a build should be skipped.
+By setting `ignoreCommand` to `exit 1`, we ensure the build is never skipped.

 ### ESLint Bypass Script